EFL - ESL activities and games to teach questions about time

 This article presents some practical ESL activity and game ideas for teaching beginners how to ask basic questions about time.
 Feel free to use these ideas as a stand-alone ESL lesson plan, or to supplement an existing one on a similar or related grammar topic.

 The board below is one example of how to introduce different present simple question constructions about time and routine.
 Step through each type of question, write the beginning part and elicit different endings and sample answers from your students.
-If you're an Android user, try this lesson out on the TEFL Handbook app.
+If you're an iOS or Android user, try this lesson out on the TEFL Handbook app.
 It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 ESL activities for questions about time